isogeo/doc-admin/en/features/documentation/md_xlsxexport.md

 ### CSV content

-The csv export is a zip with quatre csv files, one for each data type :
+The csv export is a zip with four csv files, one for each data type :

 * Vector
 * Raster